Mexico Girds For Hit From Hurricane Beryl - UrduPoint

 Cancún, (APP - UrduPoint / Pakistan Point News - 5th Jul, 2024) Tourist resorts in Mexico's Yucatan Peninsula girded Thursday for a hit from Hurricane Beryl, which is still packing ferocious winds after slamming Jamaica and the Cayman Islands.

-Beryl dropped to a Category 2 storm, with winds of 175 kilometers (110 miles) per hour, and was expected to weaken further as it headed toward landfall overnight Thursday into Friday on the peninsula, the US National Hurricane Center (NHC) said.
+After dropping to a Category 2, the US National Hurricane Center (NHC) said late Thursday that Beryl had restrengthened to a Category 3, with winds of 185 kilometers (115 miles) per hour ahead of an expected landfall early Friday.

-As of mid-afternoon Thursday it was in the Caribbean about 345 kilometers (215 miles) southeast of Tulum.
-The resort city is about a two-hour drive from the other major tourist destination in the region, Cancun.
+As of 9:30 pm (0130 GMT Friday) the storm in the Caribbean was about 260 kilometers (160 miles) southeast of Tulum.
+The resort city is about a two-hour drive south of the other major tourist destination in the region, Cancun.

 The storm has already left a trail of destruction across the Caribbean and the coast of Venezuela, killing at least seven people.

-It is the first hurricane since NHC records began to reach the Category 4 level in June and the earliest to reach the highest Category 5 in July.
+It is the first hurricane since NHC records began to reach the Category 4 level in June and the earliest to hit the highest Category 5 in July.

 In Mexico, schools in the area bracing for a hit were suspended and shelters were set up for locals and tourists.